 For instance, I always tell my students to think of their practice goals in terms of three different types of practicing:

 1) technical practice: warm-ups and exercises

-2) performance practice: go through your well-practices pieces, those that you already know how to play relatively well, as if you were performing them for an audience;
+2) performance practice: go through your well-practiced pieces, those that you already know how to play relatively well, as if you were performing them for an audience

 In any one practice session, you can then think about how you would divide up your time into periods devoted to specific goals associated with each of these types of practice: first, you may tell yourself, I’m going to do 10 minutes of technical practice on these scales (technical practice), then for another 10 minutes I’m going to play that song that I’ve almost got down perfect, trying to play the entire piece as a fully expressive performance (performative practice), and then I’m going to move on to spend 20 minutes of work on learning that new song (learning practice).

 8 ) Take a Micro Focus and a Macro Focus

 Don’t always play a song from the beginning through to the end.
 That is an exercise that fits into the performance practice type of practicing, where you are trying to work out an entire piece as a whole.
 This is what I call a macro focus.
 But there’s always some parts of any song that are more difficult than others, right?
 So when you practice the entire thing all the way through all the time, you are devoting equal time and energy to the easy parts and the hard parts.
 But the easy parts don’t really need as much attention, so by playing the whole song all the time you are neglecting to focus on the parts that do need more attention.

 One big problem with always taking the macro focus is that you will begin to play the entire piece faster than you can manage the trickier parts.
 You will play the easier parts faster because they’re easier, but then when you arrive at the more difficult parts you put your ability to learn those passages at a disadvantage.